-When reaching a densely populated destination and the system determines that parking may be limited, the system will attempt to display nearby parking destinations with pricing information, if available.
+When approaching destination, the system will attempt to display nearby parking destinations with pricing information, if available.

 Report an Issue Using POI Details (If Equipped)

 In the POI details page, a POI issue can be reported if the data is not accurate or the address is incorrect.
 Touch Report an Issue near the bottom of the display to access the issue selection page.
 Touch one of the predefined issues on the selection page, then touch Send.
 The system will send the information for analysis.